MiddletonCommunityVoice/services-list/content/hospitals/healthwatch-rochdale.md

 Available on the website.

 An indelendent body supported by Government.
-Listen to Patient complaints on NHS services.
+Listen to Patient complaints about NHS services.

 **Our Vision**